COMP6991 Supplementary Exam

 Q2: Practical (10 marks)

-In this question, we have written three functions (and one struct) which are implemented correctly.
-These functions and struct are missing lifetime annotations.
-Your task is to add the correct lifetime annotations to these functions and struct.
+We have written three items which are implemented correctly, but are missing lifetime annotations.
+Your task is to add the correct lifetime annotations.

 use require_lifetimes::require_lifetimes;